We’re excited to get started on your new calculator!

 - Until you properly add these DNS records, your calculator will not be able to send results — Submit Order, Send to Self, or Send to a Friend.

-- Although technically possible that we can send emails from our www.closingcosts.app domain (and we can if you insist), we want your calculator branded to you and for your domain to grow in reputation (the more it’s not used for spam, the more positive reputation a domain gets) — most importantly that customers identify the email as coming from you so they feel safe opening it and replying to it if they choose to.
+- Although technically possible for us to send from our own email domains, we want your calculator branded to you and for your domain to grow in reputation (the more it’s not used for spam, the more positive reputation a domain gets) — most importantly that customers identify the email as coming from you so they feel safe opening it and replying to it if they choose to.

 - Once setup, we can check your emails have high scores at https://www.mail-tester.com/ and/or https://spamcheck.postmarkapp.com/ so your emails can be expected to have high deliverability.